arushimunjal/cse15l-lab-reports/cse15l-lab-report-3.md

 I chose the ***find*** command, which is used for searching a folder hierarchy for filenames that meet a desired criteria.
 Here are four interesting command-line options for ***find***:

 1. **-type** : searches for files by their type.
-Source:
+[Source](https://www.computerhope.com/unix/ufind.htm](https://unix.stackexchange.com/questions/483871/how-to-find-files-by-file-type).

 ```
 find technical/ -type f -name "*.txt"
 ```

-> This command searches for all regular files in the technical directory that have a `.txt` extension.
+> This command searches for all files in the technical directory that have a `.txt` extension.

 ```
 find technical/ -type d -name "*_files"